subversionmedia/covid-data/covid-vaccine-injuries.md

 Whistleblower Doctors & Healthcare Professionals

 Doctors and healthcare workers reiterating human rights issues and health problems from the vaccine https://canadahealthalliance.org/wp-content/uploads/Open_Letter_to_Henry_Dix_Horgan_Eby_Oct_6_2021.pdf

+Whistleblower Victims

+Brandon Goodwin of Atlanta Hawks season ended because of vaccine injuries, ordered by the team & NBA to not talk about any of it.  https://www.youtube.com/watch?v=eTh_d9pKKFs